Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-6.md

    ![](../media/cl9-t2-s8.png)

-8. Navigate to the newly created `Test` branch.
+8. Select `.github/workflows` and click on `ai-code-review.yml`.

+9. At the end of the line add a **space** or click on **enter**.

-9. Create a Pull request to merge the changes made from the `test` to  `main` branch.
+10. Create a Pull request to merge the changes made from the `test` to  `main` branch.

-10. Click on the **Actions** tab and then notice that `AI Security Check for Pull Requests` workflow has been autoautomatically intiated.
+11. Click on the **Actions** tab and then notice that `AI Security Check for Pull Requests` workflow has been autoautomatically initiated.
 Ensure that the workflow does not fail.
 If so, there may be some vulnerabilities within the recent pull request.
-Refer to the run details for the GitHub Actions that has failed.
+Refer to the run details for the GitHub Actions that have failed.

    ![](../media/cl6-ex2-t2-s10.png)